Reinforcement Learning for Control of Evolutionary and Ecological Processes: Supplemental Information 3: Reward Function Estimation

 Bayesian Quadrature is a well-established collection of methods for computing numerical solutions to probabilistic integrals.\cite{briol_oates_girolami_osborne_fwbq,kanagawa_hennig_adaptive_bayesian_quadrature,osborne_duvenaud_garnett_rasmussen_roberts_ghahramani_active_learning_evidence_bayes_quadrature}

 The Franke-Wolfe algorithm has recently been applied to some problems in statistical learning, such as particle filtering \cite{lacoste-julien_lindsten_bach_sequential_kernel_herding} and Bayesian Quadrature \cite{briol_oates_girolami_osborne_fwbq}.
-In contrast with \cref{appendix_derivation_regret_bounds}, we will not discuss the definitions and derivations from \cite{briol_oates_girolami_osborne_fwbq} at any noteworthy length, as transferring their results to this case is somewhat more straightforward.
+In contrast with the Supplemental Information section Derivation of Regret Bounds Below, we will not discuss the definitions and derivations from \cite{briol_oates_girolami_osborne_fwbq} at any noteworthy length, as transferring their results to this case is somewhat more straightforward.

 In essence, Franke-Wolfe Bayesian Quadrature (FWBQ) and it's more accurate cousin Franke-Wolfe Line Search Bayesian Quadrature (FWLSBQ) use the Franke-Wolfe algorithm to optimize over a convex hull of the posterior distribution volumes to which a given prior could map.
 This enables a discrete integral of the form $\int_{a\in\mathcal{A}}p(a)f(a)da$ to be solved with accuracy converging faster than other quadrature methods, with respect to number of regions $a_i$ sampled for the discretization.